ddev/ddev.com/src/content/blog/ddev-website-for-contributors.md

 ## Submitting Changes

-Typo corrections can be done directly from GitHub UI.
+Typo corrections can be done directly from the GitHub UI similarly to [fixing the docs](https://ddev.readthedocs.io/en/stable/developers/testing-docs/#fix-docs-using-web-browser).

 Otherwise, use a pull request like you would with DDEV or any other project.
 (Fork, change, submit pull request.)